Select a Test

 Serotonin

 Serotonin is a neurotransmitter that is synthesized, stored, and released by specific neurons in the brain.
-Natural Serotonin is involved in the regulation of several processes within the brain, including, depression, mood, emotions, aggression, sleep, appetite, anxiety, memory and perceptions.
+Natural Serotonin is involved in the regulation of several processes within the brain, including depression, mood, emotions, aggression, sleep, appetite, anxiety, memory and perceptions.
 Serotonin regulates these processes through pathways that innervate (connect to) different brain regions.
-Most cells in the brain, over 40 million, are either directly or indirectly affected by serotonin levels as well as muscles, and parts of the cardiovascular and endocrine systems.
-Because of this far reaching influence, low serotonin levels are often attributed to anxiety, panic attacks, obesity, insomnia, and fibromyalgia.
+Most cells in the brain, over 40 million, are either directly or indirectly affected by serotonin levels, as well as muscles and parts of the cardiovascular and endocrine systems.
+Because of this far-reaching influence, low serotonin levels are often attributed to anxiety, panic attacks, obesity, insomnia and fibromyalgia.

-The function of serotonin depends on the region of the brain into which it is released (it also depends on the type of serotonin receptor present in that region).
-For example, the serotonin neurons in the neocortex in the front of the brain (frontal cortex) regulate cognition, memory, and perceptions.
+The function of serotonin depends on the region of the brain into which it is released.
+It also depends on the type of serotonin receptor present in that region.
+For example, the serotonin neurons in the neocortex in the front of the brain (frontal cortex) regulate cognition, memory and perceptions.
 The serotonin neurons in the hippocampus regulate memory and mood.
-The serotonin neurons in other limbic areas such as the amygdala also regulate mood.
+The serotonin neurons in other limbic areas, such as the amygdala, also regulate mood.

-The neuroanatomy picture shows the connection between two neurons (the "synapse").
-Natural Serotonin is stored in small vesicles within the nerve terminal of a neuron.
+The neuroanatomy picture shows the connection between two neurons (the “synapse”).
+Natural serotonin is stored in small vesicles within the nerve terminal of a neuron.
 Electrical impulses (arising in the Raphé nucleus, for example) traveling down the axon toward the terminal cause the release of serotonin from small vesicles into the synaptic space.
 Once in the synaptic space, the serotonin binds to special proteins, called serotonin receptors, on the membrane of a neighboring neuron (this is usually at a dendrite or cell body).
 When serotonin binds to serotonin receptors (there are actually at least 14 types of serotonin receptors), it causes a change in the electrical properties of the receiving neuron that generally results in a decrease in its firing rate.

-Serotonin is synthesized in the brain and body from tryptophan an amino acid.
+Serotonin is synthesized in the brain and body from tryptophan, an amino acid.
 Tryptophan converts into 5- hydroxytryptophan then into serotonin (5-hydroxytryptamine), if all of the co-factors are present.
 A shortage of tryptophan is believed to be a major culprit leading to depression.
 High levels of tryptophan in the brain directly influence increased serotonin production and new brain cell production begins to rise.

 Find out more about the Neurotransmitter Tests available to check your Serotonin levels!